EntropySynthetica/notable/notes/kubectl Notes.md

 Add Alias for kubectl
 `alias kc=kubectl`

+## kubectl command examples

 Check cluster info
 `kubectl cluster-info`

-hecking and changing kubectl contexts
+checking and changing kubectl contexts
 `kubectl tracks multiple clusters with a context name.
 The name of these can be found and set in the config.sitename.yaml files.  `

 show all contexts